DavidNull/Realtime-GPS_Flutter_Firebase_Leaflet.js/README.md

 - ✓ Enhanced responsive design for mobile and desktop
 - ✓ Improved map interaction with custom markers and cursor
 - ✓ Added dynamic page title animation
+- ✓ **Docker containerization** for easy deployment and distribution

 ## 👨‍💻 Author